 Our design principles are based on User-Centered Design and Design Thinking, methodologies that originated in the practice of Industrial Design.
 Their objective is to create innovative solutions based on the real needs of people.
 Since the users of digital products are humans like the consumers of physical products, these methodologies are just as valuable and applicable for software design and development.

-We have taken the 5 conventional steps of Design Thinking and related them to phases of Agile software development in order to bridge the gap between designers and engineers, as the iterative process takes place through our phases of Inception, Construction, and Transition:
+We have related Design and Agile software development in order to bridge the gap between designers and engineers, as the iterative process takes place through our phases of Inception, Construction, and Transition:

 The following diagrams dig deeper into each step as they follow the example of the design and development process for a Voice-activated Home Automation iOS app: